 Although it is strongly encouraged that the examiner adhere to standardization procedures, the use of accommodations is reserved for the examiner based on their clinical judgment.
 The WJ IV Examiner's Manuals have recommended accommodations in Chapter 3: General Administration and Scoring Procedures.
+The accommodations selected for use in the given assessment are based on the examiner's discretion.
+Examiners can choose to confer with their colleagues and leadership prior to utilizing any accommodations.

 Recommended accommodations are provided for the following: